67 credits (no minor required)

 - Demonstrate software competency.
 Intermediate level software skills in Photoshop, Illustrator and Indesign are required to take advanced level design courses.
 Students will be evaluated through their Design Program Application Portfolio.
 Additional software test is required if portfolio did not convey the required software skills.

-- Submit a portfolio of analog and digital work with the application.
+- Submit a portfolio of analog and digital work along with the application form.
 Because seats are limited, admission to the program is competitive based on preparation, portfolio, and academic record.
 Students who are not admitted may reapply.

 - Design students are required to use Apple laptop computers.

 - In order to graduate within four years, students need to apply for admission into the I-Design program during their second or third semester.

 - Due to the rapid globalization in the design industry, students of the program are required to undertake at least one multicultural activity, such as travel study or study abroad to expand their global exposure and experience.
 Students can take ART 313 - Western Art and Culture , ART 314 - Eastern Art and Culture , or any study abroad/travel study courses offer by other departments and universities.

 Design Focus (15 credits)